Depth-multiplexing spectral domain OCT for full eye length imaging with a single modulation unit

 \end{abstract*}

 Myopia stands as a pervasive global issue that is progressively worsening \cite{holden2016global}.
 Despite its widespread prevalence, a definitive cure remains elusive.
-Axial eye length measurement offers heightened sensitivity to track the eye's elongation, a characteristic of myopia progression, and holds the potential to detect changes within the eye even before pediatric patients begin to exhibit visual consequences.
-Swept-source OCT devices are the gold standard for axial eye length measurement in clinics, but the costs limit its availability to resource-rich clinics only.
+Axial eye length measurement offers the ability to track the eye's elongation, a characteristic of myopia progression, and holds the potential to detect changes within the eye even before pediatric patients begin to exhibit visual consequences.
+For measuring axial eye length in the clinic, swept-source OCT devices are the gold standard, but the costs, mainly attributed to the light source and the high bandwidth data acquisition system, limit their availability.
 Introducing an affordable OCT device for axial eye length measurement, accessible across a spectrum of eye clinics including community healthcare centers, has the potential to reshape routine eye examinations.
 This becomes all the more pivotal considering the global prevalence of myopia.